Jim Cramer: Education and early career

 In 1977, Cramer graduated magna cum laude from Harvard College with a Bachelor of Arts in government.
 While at Harvard, he was the president and editor-in-chief of The Harvard Crimson.
 Additionally, Cramer was a National Merit Scholar.

 After college, Cramer was an entry-level reporter, making $15,000 per year.
 Beginning March 1, 1978, Cramer worked for the Tallahassee Democrat in Tallahassee, Florida, where he was one of the first people to cover the Ted Bundy murders since he lived only a few blocks away.
 Then-executive editor Richard Oppel said: "[Cramer] was like a driving ram.
 He was great at getting the story."
 He subsequently worked for the Los Angeles Herald-Examiner writing obituaries.
 During this time, his apartment was robbed and he lost everything, forcing him to live out of his car for nine months.
 He also worked for Governor of California Jerry Brown.
 Cramer was one of the first reporters at American Lawyer.

-In 1984, Cramer received a Juris Doctor degree from Harvard Law School.
+In 1984, Cramer earned a Juris Doctor degree from Harvard Law School.
 Cramer started investing in the stock market while he attended law school.
 He made enough from trading to cover his tuition.
 Cramer began promoting his holdings by leaving stock picks on his answering machine.
 While at Harvard, alumnus Michael Kinsley introduced him to The New Republic owner Martin Peretz, who contacted Cramer to write a book review.
 After first profiting from the stock picks he heard on Cramer's answering machine, Peretz gave Cramer $500,000 to invest.
 In two years, Cramer made $150,000 for Peretz.
 During his years at Harvard Law School, Cramer worked as a minor research assistant for Alan Dershowitz.
 He assisted Dershowitz's campaign to acquit alleged murderer Claus von Bülow, even though Cramer believed von Bülow was "supremely guilty".